junxit/us-congress-bills-114/bill.md

       - **(ii)** in subparagraph (B), by inserting “automated” after “provides”;
   - **(2)** in subsection (g), by striking “make publicly available upon request” and inserting “make available in an electronic, publicly accessible format”; and
   - **(3)** by adding at the end the following new subsection:
-    > - **(m)** *Consolidated online request portal*
+    > - **(m)** *Electronic submission of requests*
-    >   - **(1)** *Request portal required* The Director of the Office of Management and Budget, in consultation with the Attorney General, shall ensure the operation of a consolidated online request portal that allows a member of the public to submit a request for records under subsection (a) to any agency from a single website.
+    >   - **(1)** *Consolidated online request portal* The Director of the Office of Management and Budget, in consultation with the Attorney General, shall ensure the operation of a consolidated online request portal that allows a member of the public to submit a request for records under subsection (a) to any agency from a single website.
 The portal may include any additional tools the Director of the Office of Management and Budget finds will improve the implementation of this section.
     >   - **(2)** *Rule of construction* This subsection shall not be construed to alter the power of any other agency to create or maintain an independent online portal for the submission of a request for records under this section.
 The Director of the Office of Management and Budget shall establish standards for interoperability between the portal required under paragraph (1) and other request processing software used by agencies subject to this section.
+    >   - **(3)** *Email request required* Each agency shall accept requests for records under subsection (a) through an email address and shall publish such email address on the website of the agency.

 - **(b)** *Presumption of openness* Section 552(b) of title 5, United States Code, is amended—
   - **(1)** in paragraph (5), by inserting after “with the agency” the following:
     > , excluding—
-    > - **(A)** records that embody the working law, effective policy, or the final decision of the agency; or
+    > - **(A)** opinions that are controlling interpretations of law;
+    > - **(B)** final reports or memoranda created by an entity other than the agency, including other Governmental entities, at the request of the agency and used to make a final policy decision;
+    > - **(C)** guidance documents used by the agency to respond to the public; and
-    > - **(B)** records or information created 25 years or more before the date on which a request is made under subsection (a)(3);
+    > - **(D)** records or information created 25 years or more before the date on which a request is made under subsection (a)(3)

   - **(2)** in the matter following paragraph (9), by inserting before “Any reasonably segregable portion” the following: “An agency may not withhold information under this subsection unless such agency reasonably foresees that disclosure would cause specific identifiable harm to an interest protected by an exemption, or if disclosure is prohibited by law.”.
+- **(c)** *Assessment of attorney fees and other litigation costs* Section 552(a)(4)(E)(i) of title 5, United States Code, is amended by striking “The court may” and inserting “The court shall”.
-- **(c)** *The Office of Government Information Services* Section 552 of title 5, United States Code, is amended—
+- **(d)** *The Office of Government Information Services* Section 552 of title 5, United States Code, is amended—
   - **(1)** in subsection (a)(4)(A)(i), by striking “the Director of the Office of Management and Budget” and inserting “the Director of the Office of Management and Budget, in consultation with the Director of the Office of Government Information Services,”; and
   - **(2)** by amending subsection (h) to read as follows:
     > - **(h)** *The Office of Government Information Services*